 The United States and Mongolia signed a Bilateral Investment Treaty in October 1994.
 The treaty entered into force in January 1997.

 The U.S.-Taiwan Trade and Investment Framework Agreement (TIFA) is the key mechanism for bilateral dialogue between the United States and Taiwan through which the two sides seek to address trade and investment issues and to coordinate on regional and multilateral matters.
 The two sides signed the TIFA in 1994.
 The TIFA created a U.S.-Taiwan Council, which meets regularly.
-The most recent meeting of the TIFA Council took place in October 2016 in Washington.
+The most recent meeting of the TIFA Council took place virtually in June 2021.